 This method is called an electrolytic protection.

-Existing red rust can be reduced to magnetite by supplying electrons to it continuously.
+Existing red rust can be reduced to black rust by supplying electrons to it continuously.

 Disadvantages of conventional pipe cleansings

 Conventional pipe cleansing methods, such as flush-out and chemical cleansing, cause red rust to flow out of pipework.
 They are just putting off the problems.
 Moreover, a flush-out reduces pipe thickness and wears out inside piping and eventually accelerates further formation of red rust that shortens the life span.